 A coronavirus isolation centre at the Sani Abacha stadium in Kano, Nigeria.
 Image source: Aminu Abubakar/AFP via The Guardian.

 With the outbreak of the pandemic, control of other infectious diseases has been neglected.
 For instance, to decongest clinics, patients who usually have frequent ongoing appointments now have fewer appointments thus disrupting their treatment plans.
-Control programs for other infectious diseases seem to have slowed down, with more government resources being channelled into COVID-19 control.
+Control programs for other infectious diseases seem to have slowed down, with more government resources being channeled into COVID-19 control.
 Therefore, there is the risk of people dying from other diseases because of a shift of focus in terms of funding.

 How have community perspectives evolved with respect to healthcare?

 Community perspectives have undergone some changes since the pandemic started.
 People now know what it means to take personal responsibility for their health in terms of observing safety measures to curb the spread of a disease.
-Also, awareness has increased concerning health-seeking behaviour.
+Also, awareness has increased concerning health-seeking behavior.
 People now go to hospitals to test for COVID-19 with the slightest symptoms of ‘flu’ unlike before where they would just ignore such symptoms as those of a ‘mere cold’.

 What challenges have been faced in implementing different adaptation strategies so far?